azat-co/ga-backbone/README.md

 Usually one Backbone view has one templates but in the case of our **appleView** (detailed view of an apple in a separate window) we also have loading icon spinner.

-The content of the files is just a global variable which is assign the string value.
-Later we use these varible in our views when we call Underscore.js helper method **_.template()**.
+The content of the files is just a global variable which is assigned the string value.
+Later we use these variables in our views when we call Underscore.js helper method **_.template()**.

-**apple-item.tpl.js**:
+The file **apple-item.tpl.js**:

 ```javascript
 var appleItemTpl = '\